pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1673-74 Continue with CRUD Database Operations

+These days I have been working in my database project, I could implement the Read and Delete operations.
+I am happy with my current job completed, my project was created following a TDD methodology for this reason I can change/add features in my code fast.

 ### Day 1672 Serialization and Deserialization

 Today I created the basic functionalities for serialization and deserialization in my database implementation, I had some problems when deserialize the content of a file JSON file into a Java String, I am looking for a way to deserialize the Java String into a Java record, the problem is create the code generic to be reused to convert a JSON into X Java record/object.